Causal Transfer in Medical Image Analysis: Causal Transfer Learning Applied in Medical Image Analysis

 \subsection{Causality-Inspired Single-Source Domain Generalisation for Segmentation}

-{Single-source domain generalisation is a significant challenge in medical image analysis, where models often overfit to modality-specific characteristics, such as intensity, texture, and background features, that do not generalise across diverse clinical environments.
-These spurious correlations degrade performance when the model encounters domain shifts due to variations in scanners, acquisition protocols, or patient populations.
+This case study addresses \textbf{covariate shift} due to acquisition-specific intensity and texture variations across scanners, protocols, and patient populations, using causal data augmentation to promote domain-invariant representations.
+Single-source domain generalisation is a significant challenge in medical image analysis, where models often overfit to modality-specific characteristics, such as intensity, texture, and background features, that do not generalise across diverse clinical environments. {These spurious correlations degrade performance when the model encounters domain shifts due to variations in scanners, acquisition protocols, or patient populations.
 To mitigate this, \cite{ouyang2022causality} proposes a causality-inspired framework that incorporates causal data augmentation and explicitly decouples anatomical structures (causal factors) from modality-specific appearance variations (non-causal nuisance factors).
 By generating style-diverse synthetic samples that preserve anatomical integrity, this method encourages models to focus on domain-invariant structural features, enhancing segmentation robustness and generalisation across unseen domains while minimising bias introduced by acquisition-specific inconsistencies.}